Written by Scribendi

 Polish your writing with professional proofreading.

 Scribendi's in-house editors work with writers from all over the globe to perfect their writing.
 They know that no piece of writing is complete without a professional edit, and they love to see a good piece of writing transformed into a great one.
-Scribendi's in-house editors are unrivaled in both experience and education, having collectively edited millions of words and obtained nearly 20 degrees.
+Scribendi's in-house editors are unrivaled in both experience and education, having collectively edited millions of words and obtained numerous degrees.
 They love consuming caffeinated beverages, reading books of various genres, and relaxing in quiet, dimly lit spaces.